 The residents of the county and Kansas City can get help from other agencies as well.
 These programs provide everything from emergency rent help to disability payments, vouchers, and more.

 Many national energy assistance programs are also available in the county.
 Some are run by government offices and some are administered by non-profits.
 Maybe the most well known one is an option during the fall, winter and spring, and LIHEAP government grants help many households.

 Foreclosure and mortgage help in Jackson County and Kanas City

 Homeowners in the area have several agencies they can contact.
 Most of them are HUD-approved counseling agencies, and they offer programs that were designed to assist Kansas City homeowners who are facing foreclosure.
 The goal is to help these individuals save their homes through advocacy and/or foreclosure mediation.
 The agencies and counselors provide mortgage delinquency counseling, assistance negotiating with lenders and banks including situations on short notice.
 Find additional mortgage assistance programs.

 These center, churches, food pantries and banks, and other organizations provide qualified people with food, clothing, or other aid.
+Many also tend to operate soup kitchens or cafes for free meals.
 Call them for specifics.

 The programs and resources above are for the entire Jackson County Missouri region.
 However there are some agencies, non-profits, and emergency programs that specifically focus on Kansas City.
 Various assistance programs are run, and find more information on these options for resources in the city itself.